DATE :

 Growing appreciation as players rediscover P-90 tones

-Selling Your 1955 Gibson Les Paul Gold Top
+Selling your Gibson Les Paul Gold Top

 If you own a 1955 Les Paul Gold Top, you possess one of the most significant guitars in rock history.
 At Edgewater Guitars, we specialize in providing premium valuations for these extraordinary instruments.

-Why Choose Edgewater Guitars
+Why choose Edgewater Guitars

 Premium Valuations: